biocorecrg/ExOrthist/README.md

 mm10_annot.gtf
 bosTau9_annot.gtf
 ```
 **--cluster**: a tsv file containing gene orthology groups with the following format: ClusterID SpeciesID GeneID.
 The SpeciesID must match the prefixes of --genomes and --annotations.
+All genes present in the clusters should be protein-coding genes present in the provided GTF annotations.
+Else, it will create warnings at different steps.
 The file can be compressed (.gz).
 Example:
 ```
 GF000001	hg38    ENSG00000151690
 GF000001	mm10    ENSMUSG00000041439